Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Fishy Beginnings

 First, let’s talk fish.
-After some insignificant amount of research, I decided to go for —cheap, generally hardy, and colorful.
+After some insignificant amount of research, I decided to go for goldfish—cheap, generally hardy, and colorful.
 I made a trip to the local pet store, where I excitedly picked out four chubby little goldfish, thinking they’d be quaint additions to my aqua-dream.
 I brought them home in a plastic bag, which flapped around in the wind like a banner of hope and innocence.

-After a morning of hauling bits of old wood to fashion a platform for my grow bed, I filled an old plastic tub last summer’s pool collection with water.
+After a morning of hauling bits of old wood to fashion a platform for my grow bed, I filled an old plastic tub from last summer’s pool collection with water.
 That’s when I realized I didn’t have a pump yet.
 A good old trip to our local hardware store proved fruitful, and I ended up with a submersible pump—I was feeling like a pro at that point.

 Building with Chaos